intity/epub-js/examples/index.md

 3. [Scrolling a document](scrolled.html)

-    Metadata value: `scrolled-doc`
+    >Metadata value: `scrolled-doc`

     In this example, the `flow` option is defined as `scrolled`.
 Each section of the book is displayed within the bounds of the `views-container`, with a scrollable hidden area.
-To navigate between sections, use the left and right arrows, as well as key bindings.

 4. [Continuous scrolling of documents](scrolled-doc.html)

-    Metadata value: `scrolled-doc`
+    >Metadata value: `scrolled-doc`

     Displays each **section** or **chapter** of the ebook in its entirety as a single page of variable height that you can scroll up and down.
 The difference from example (3) is that the width and height of `views-container` is 100%, and the `pageWidth` option is 800.

 5. [Continuous scrolling of documents (mobile)](scrolled-continuous.html)

-    Metadata value: `scrolled-continuous`
+    >Metadata value: `scrolled-continuous`

     The view is the same as in example (2).
 However, the documents are not divided into pages, but scrolled along the vertical axis.